 Every dollar invested by Say Yes in its Buffalo community partnership has leveraged an average of $15.11 in external investments

 Say Yes to Education was founded in 1987.
 For its first two decades, Say Yes provided scholarships and support services to cohorts of 50 to 300 children each in chapters in Philadelphia; Cambridge, MA; Hartford, CT and Harlem in New York City.
 Armed with the lessons learned during that experience, Say Yes began piloting its community-wide strategy in 2008 in the upstate New York city of Syracuse.
-It has since established community-wide chapters in Buffalo (2012), and Guilford County (Greensboro-High Point), North Carolina (2015).
-It is currently screening cities seeking to become the site of its fourth community-wide chapter.
+It has since established community-wide chapters in Buffalo (2012), Guilford County (Greensboro-High Point), North Carolina (2015) and Cleveland (2019).

 What if every student who graduated from a city’s public high schools were guaranteed the money needed to go to college?